 There is also an abundance of walks around Landal Darwin Forest which is adjacent to Forestry Commission woodland.

 Enjoy a fantastic walking holiday in the Derbyshire Peak District and appreciate the breathtaking views.
+Please note the Forestry Commission are working in the local area so please adhere to all signage on the circular walks.

 Miles without Stiles routes, created by the Peak District National Park are suitable for people of all fitness levels and those with limited mobility, including wheelchair users, families with pushchairs and scooters and the visually impaired.